Frequently Asked Questions

 What amenities does PPH offer to make my life easier?

 Customer service is a priority for our staff.
 Need something?
 Just ask.
-We have on-site banking, post office, gift shop, convenience store, doctor’s office, pastoral care, social services, 24-hour security, routine maintenance, emergency call system, and local pharmacy delivery.
+We have on-site banking, post office, gift shop, convenience store, doctor’s office, pastoral care, social services, 24-hour security, routine maintenance, emergency call system, and pharmacy.
 Electric utilities, individually controlled heat and air conditioning, and cable TV hook-up are included in your monthly rent.
 Internet is available at a nominal installation fee.
 Beauty, barber, housekeeping, and laundry services are available for additional fees.
 It’s time to put away your shovel and lawn mower and enjoy the carefree life that PPH can provide for you.

 Is transportation available?